 To what extent are assumptions in the wildlife part of the fish and wildlife program ecologically sound?

 Subsequently, the Council revised the fish and wildlife program and included actions to address the uncertainties, including creation of the Independent Scientific Group to provide an ongoing evaluation of the program on its scientific merits.
 Importantly, the Council made clear that uncertainties should be used to guide the prioritization and funding of research efforts conducted under the program.
 The Council created the ISRP for the purpose of reviewing projects proposed for funding under the program, and in this role the ISRP provides guidance on prioritizing research.
 The Council and NOAA Fisheries also jointly created the ISAB to provide advice to both agencies, and now also to the Columbia River Indian Tribes.
 Further background on the science review groups can be found at www.nwcouncil.org/fw/science.htm.
+Uncertainties extracted from ISAB and ISRP reports during the 2012-2013 update of the Research Plan are identified in the Council’s working draft of research uncertainties database available: [insert weblink].

+Fish and Wildlife Program

+The Fish and Wildlife Program captures uncertainties related to the program that have been identified and incorporated during each amendment process.
+The uncertainties extracted from the Fish and Wildlife Program during the 2012-2013 update of the Research Plan are identified in the Council’s working draft of research uncertainties database available: [insert weblink].

 Fish and Wildlife Managers

 Many valuable recommendations were received from the fish and wildlife managers and other resource management entities and incorporated in the research plan.
 The fish and wildlife managers are uniquely qualified to help identify research priorities and determine when and where to implement projects.
 This is an important part of coordinating large-scale planning.
-The types of comments received ranged from very general points regarding the organization of the document to very specific comments on a particular research topic.
+The types of comments received ranged from very general points regarding the organization of the document to very specific comments on a particular research topic [ update to reflect 2012-2013 comments].
+Uncertainties extracted from managers’ input during the 2012-2013 update of the Research Plan are identified in the Council’s working draft of research uncertainties database available: [insert weblink].

 National Scientific Reviews

 The Committee on Protection and Management of Pacific Northwest Anadromous Salmon was formed in 1992 under the auspices of the National Research Council’s Board on Environmental Studies and Toxicology.
 The Committee was charged with assessing the state of the stocks, analyzing the causes of decline, and analyzing options for management, taking into consideration socioeconomic costs and benefits.
 The NRC Committee’s efforts culminated in the 1996 publication of Upstream: Salmon and Society in the Pacific Northwest.
 Although this initiative did not focus on research needs per se, it addressed gaps in knowledge, information needs, and scientific uncertainty.
-Key points from these topics as well as insights on institutional arrangements have been included in the research plan.
+Key points from these topics as well as insights on institutional arrangements have been included in the 2006 research plan and remain in the current version.